3dasd/3dasd.github.io/content/docs/tutorials/getting-started.md

 > See [Mechanics]({{< relref "/docs/tutorials/mechanics" >}}) for details.

-All the mechanical parts are 3D-printed.
-It takes around 20 hours to print everything with an average printer.
+Almost all of the mechanical parts are 3D-printed.
+It takes around 20 hours to print everything.
+You also need a couple nuts and bolts and also a few ball bearings and magnets.

 ## Assembly